Wood Block Christmas Trees | Scrap Wood Craft

 STEP 2: Cut The Scrapwood Pieces

 Start by finding some old scrapwood 2x4s.
 These boards make perfect shelf sitters, and your trees will not fall over.
 After cutting the first tree, I used it for a pattern to create more.
-Go ahead and cut more wood blocks than you think you’ll need because you’re going to want to make some for Christmas gifts.
+Go ahead and cut more wood blocks than you think you’ll need because you’ll want to make some for Christmas gifts.
 Trust me!

 Anyone can makes these wood block Christmas trees!
 It's a fun and creative way to decorate your home for the holidays.